Going Solo: developing your expertise and personal brand

 January 18, 2018

-In record numbers, lawyers across the UK are walking out of the offices of the firms for whom they practice, never to return.
+In record numbers, lawyers across the UK are walking out of the offices, never to return.

 They’re not leaving the profession, rather they’re establishing themselves as self-employed consultants, and taking their careers in a new and exciting direction.